Physical or Virtual Power Purchase Agreement—what’s the difference?

 At American PowerNet, we help large consumers of electricity save with our industry-leading, and award-winning wholesale electricity management services.
 These services provide you with direct access to the wholesale electric markets so you can become your own self-serving (virtual or actual) electric supplier, and subsequently receive the multitude of benefits of doing so.

-Not sure which purchase agreement is right for you?
+Not sure which power purchase agreement is right for you?
 Schedule a free consultation today and we can help you decide.